-Framework Advantages Disadvantages Eastern Highways Alliance (EHA) Note: Framework concluded March 2020.
-Replacement date is pending (led by Essex County Council) Cambridgeshire County Council is a member of the EHA Framework is tried and tested in Cambridgeshire The framework has been designed to meet the requirements of current and potential future Alliance members for project delivery specifically in terms of cost, quality, and timescales Framework contract due to expire on 31/03/20 though we have been advised that it will be re-tendered to extend beyond this date Framework is designed to deliver construction projects costing between £2m and £20m.
-Estimated construction cost of all the options are in excess of £95m.
-However, schemes above £20m might be acceptable subject to approval by the EHA Board SCAPE Civil Engineering Construction Framework The framework is available to local authorities and other public sector bodies SCAPE is an organisation originally set up by a group of Local Authorities in 2006 to deliver greater value for money in the procurement of major building works.
-They have since diversified into other areas setting up national frameworks for services such as facilities management, project management, QS services and minor works.
+Framework Advantages Disadvantages Eastern Highw ays Alliance (EHA) CCC is a member of the EHA.
+Framew ork is tried and tested in Cambridgeshire.
+The Framew ork has been designed to meet the requirements of current and potential future Alliance members for project delivery specifically in terms of cost, quality, and timescales.
+Framew ork Contract due to expire on 31/03/20 though advised that it will be retendered to extend beyond this date.
+Framew ork is designed to deliver construction projects costing between £2m and £20m.
+Estimated construction cost of the Yellow options is circa £25m.
+How ever, schemes above £20m might be acceptable subject to approval by the EHA Board.
+SCAPE Civil Engineering Construction Framew ork The framew ork is available to local authorities and other public sector bodies.
+SCAPE is an organisation originally set up by a group of Local Authorities in 2006 to deliver greater value for money in the procurement of major building works.
+They have since diversified in to other areas setting up national frameworks for services such as facilities management, project management, QS services and minor works.
 The SCAPE Group Ltd is still a local authority owned company.
-These frameworks are open to all public-sector bodies but are specifically tailored towards Local Government Authorities Framework is designed to deliver construction projects costing between £50k and £100m plus Framework free to employers Nationally competitively tendered framework on fixed overheads, profit and preliminaries basis Financial and time savings that are achieved by not having to carry out an OJEU procurement exercise Ability to leverage same advantages of ECI; however, with only one supplier (Balfour Beatty) Sub contracted works packages are carried out via an open book process which allows the client a level of scrutiny and control over who is appointed to carry out works packages Framework based on a single source direct appointment (Balfour Beatty), i.e. no competitive tender.
-(The framework includes rates for 'preliminaries' costs with construction rates 'market tested').
-Potential that the value for money from the main construction contract may be impacted by awarding the contract to a single supplier Dependence on a single supplier and their associated supply chain Lack of competition when the design and build contract is let Fixed set of 'added value' offered from a single supplier Restricts evaluation of approaches achieved via OJEU tender Opportunity for added value and innovation is reduced Cambridgeshire County Council's Highways Service Contract The delivery programme can be communicated to existing framework contractors (Skanska) and they can mobilise accordingly.
-Economies of scale / efficiencies resulting from long-term understanding of local needs and policies.
-The project maintains the current programme Direct award on agreement of target cost thus increased efficiency in procurement process.
-There are limited incentives and opportunities for the contractor to create efficiencies in delivery, thereby leading to limited cost savings for GCP.
-Less direct control in relation to appointment of sub-contractors and suppliers.
+These frameworks are open to all public-sector bodies but are specifically tailored towards Local Government Authorities.
+Framework is designed to deliver construction projects costing between £50k and £100m plus.
+Framework free to Employers.
+Nationally competitively tendered framework on fixed overheads, profit and preliminaries basis Financial and time savings that are achieved by not having to carry out an OJEU procurement exercise.
+Framew ork based on a single source direct appointment (Balfour Beatty), i.e. no competitive tender.
+(The framew ork includes rates for 'preliminaries' costs with construction rates 'market tested').
+Potential that the value for money from the main construction contract may be impacted by awarding the contract to a single supplier.
+Dependence on a single supplier and their associated supply chain.
+Lack of competition when the design and build contract is let.
+Fixed set of 'added value' offered from a single supplier.
+Restricts evaluation of approaches achieved via OJEU tender.
+Opportunity for added value and innovation is reduced.